TEN-framework/portal/content/docs/ten_framework/graph.md

   }
   ```

-- **Consolidation of Destinations for Unique Messages**:
-  For each message within a specific type (e.g., `cmd` or `data`), the destination extension instances must be grouped under a single entry for that message.
-Repeating the same message name with separate destinations leads to inconsistency and validation errors.

-  For example, the following is incorrect due to separate entries for the message named `hello`:
+- **Integration of Message Destinations**: For each specific message type, all target extensions should be categorized under a single entry.
+The following example is incorrect:

   ```json
   {